 The International Military Sports Council (CISM) was originally the “Allied Forces Sports Council”.
 It was founded in 1945 in Frankfurt – Germany by the representatives of the Allied Nations Forces.
 It took its actual name in 1948 in Cannes – France.

-It is an international organisation open to the armed forces of all countries.
-Its membership currently stands at 120 armed forces of member countries and its headquarter is situated in Brussels.
-CISM is a mixed governmental/non-governmental organisation.
-In its statutes CISM is an International (non-governmental) Association, and in reality only official recognised Armed Forces of countries can be members.
-Their programmes emanates of the Ministry of Defence of the member countries who recognises CISM as the only official world body for military sport.
-In this way, CISM is a mixed International Governmental and Non-Governmental Association.
+It is an international organisation open to the defence forces of all countries.
+Its membership currently stands at 120 defence forces of member countries and its headquarter is located in Brussels.
+In its statutes, the CISM is an International (non-governmental) Association, and in reality only official recognised Defence Forces of countries can be members.
+Their programmes emanates of the Ministry of Defence of the member countries who recognises the CISM as the only official world body for military sport.
+In this way, the CISM is a mixed International Governmental and Non-Governmental Association.